-- The SCSI controller with integrated SCSI RAID (SCSI models) and the integrated Serial ATA controller (SATA models) with integrated SATA RAID supports RAID levels 0 and 1 with the option of having a hot-spare drive.
-Installing an optional ServeRAID controller provides additional RAID levels. - You cannot use the ServerGuide Setup and Installation CD to configure the integrated Serial ATA controller with integrated RAID and the SCSI controller with integrated RAID. - Hard disk drive capacities affect how you create arrays.
-Drives in an array can have different capacities, but the RAID controller treats them as if they all have the capacity of the smallest hard disk drive. - To help ensure signal quality, do not mix drives with different speeds and data rates. - To update the firmware and BIOS code for an optional ServeRAID controller, you must use the IBM ServeRAID Support CD that comes with the ServeRAID option. - If you install a different type of RAID controller in your server, use the configuration method described in the instructions that come with that RAID controller to view or change SCSI settings for attached devices.
+- The integrated SCSI controller with integrated SCSI RAID (in SCSI models) and the integrated Serial ATA controller (in SATA models) with integrated SATA RAID supports RAID level-0 and level-1 with the option of having a hot-spare drive.
+Installing an optional ServeRAID adapter provides additional RAID levels. - Hard disk drive capacities affect how you create arrays.
+Drives in an array can have different capacities, but the RAID controller treats them as if they all have the capacity of the smallest hard disk drive. - · To help ensure signal quality, do not mix drives with different speeds and data rates. - To update the firmware and BIOS code for an optional ServeRAID adapter, you must use the IBM ServeRAID Support CD that comes with the ServeRAID option. - If you install a RAID adapter in the server, use the configuration method described in the instructions that come with that adapter to view or change SCSI settings for attached devices.